 Startup incubators and accelerators that are run by women and other traditionally marginalised groups face specific social and/or cultural challenges.
 A number of programmes in Amsterdam and beyond are specifically designed to support these groups.

 - WaiACCELERATE is the first ethical leadership and business acceleration programme aimed at female innovators in the fields of AI, machine learning and data science.

 - Also part of WaiACCELERATE, InnoHUB is an immersive learning and accelerating programme on the topic of ‘open innovation and agile thinking’ for women and gender non-conforming innovators from the Netherlands, the rest of the Benelux and other global markets.

-- We Rise and Amsterdam Squared have launched a fast track for female entrepreneurs called Momentum.
+- EQUALS and Amsterdam Squared have launched a fast track for female entrepreneurs called Momentum.
 This intense three-month online programme helps kick-start entrepreneurial ambitions and launch actual businesses.

 - FEM-START aims to close the startup ecosystem’s funding gap for female entrepreneurs.
 The programme supports women-led startups in Europe that are focused on tech or making a social impact.

 - Female Switch prepares future female entrepreneurs for success.
 The programme consists of two parts: an online knowledge platform and a new data-driven educational game.